inbo/protocolsource/CONTRIBUTING.md

     4.  press the commit button
     5.  press the push button (or postpone pushing until several commits have been made)

-5.  the subject-matter specialist visits [github protocolsource](https://github.com/inbo/protocolsource) and starts a Pull Request (PR)
+6. The subject-matter specialist visits [github protocolsource](https://github.com/inbo/protocolsource) and starts a Pull Request (PR)

     ![](src/management/pr-on-github-1.png)

     ![](src/management/pr-on-github-2.png)

-6. Mark the PR as a draft
+7. Mark the PR as a draft

     ![](src/management/pr-on-github-3.png)

-7. Continue work on the protocol
+8. Continue work on the protocol

     1. See [What to do in case of parameterized protocols?](#parameterized) for specific guidelines about parameterizing parts of a protocol